saksham242007/RAG-based-AI-Teachintg-Assistant/README.md

 # RAG-based-AI-Teachintg-Assistant
-AI-powered lecture video search using Whisper and semantic search. and by which it will change the
+AI-powered lecture video search using Whisper and semantic search. and by which it will